android-ui-testing/Cookbook/docs/content/practices/network.md

 # Network

-# Network

-UI testing can play a role of regular auto-testing in your project, which checks communication of your feature with other features on the device.
-In that case, you have to choose, how to deal with a network.
+UI testing can play a role of regular auto-testing in your project.
+Your app communicates with external services to retrieve data e.g. user profile after login.
+This communication happens asynchronously, what hinders Ui Testing as explained below.
+In that case, you have to choose, how to deal with network connections.

 ### Problems